• Skip to primary navigation

 If you are looking for a substantial appetizer, then look no further than these Dill Cured Pork Loin Crostini with Sweet Mustard Sauce!

-This recipe lends itself to large quantities.
-The number of appetizers will depend on the size of your pork tenderloin.
-Based on a 12" tenderloin you would get 48 ¼" slices, so about 48 hors d'oeuvres.
+• This is a great recipe to make for a crowd.
+Based on a 12" tenderloin, you would get 48 ¼" slices, so about 48 hors d'oeuvres.

-It doesn't take a lot of work to make this but it does need 12 (6 + 6) hours to cure... so make ahead!
+• It isn't a lot of hands-on work, but you do need to start early.
+It needs 12 (6 + 6) hours to cure... so make ahead!
 Having said that - it is quite forgiving time-wise.
 You can leave it overnight before baking or after baking to make it fit your schedule.
 Another bonus if you are planning to serve this at a large gathering...you can make the crostini, pork and the mustard sauce the day before!
 Just don't assemble until a few hours prior to serving.

 Dry rub